Akin125/incourse-cal/README.md

 - **Easy Calculation**: Input your 300L incourse and 200L MBE scores with a simple interface and get instant results.
 - **Instant Results**: Get your eligibility status and detailed breakdown as soon as you calculate.
-- **MBE Ready**: Designed specifically for INCOHS MBE requirements, following the official grading and eligibility rules.
+- **MBE Ready**: Designed specifically for OAU COHS First MBE requirements, following the official grading and eligibility rules.
 - **Privacy First**: No tracking, analytics, or data transmission.
 All calculations and results are visible only to you, and happen entirely in your browser.
 - **Downloadable Reports**: Generate and download a detailed score report as a PNG image for your personal records.